Do you wake up to find that certain parts of your body are numb? Read on to learn why you may have numbness while sleeping on your side.

 Carpal tunnel syndrome, pinched nerve in the cervical spine, or diabetes may cause numbness at night.
 A vitamin deficiency may be the guilty party too.

-Here at Premier Chiropractic Clinic, we’re dedicated to determining the root of the problem.
+Here at Logan Chiropractic Ann Arbor, we’re dedicated to determining the root of the problem.

 Don’t lose another night of sleep.
 Make an appointment with us today and let us help you sleep better.